Still have questions? Leave a comment

 • Text (font size and style, line spacing, and indents)

-• Page layout (page size, and margins)
+• Page layout (page size, margins)

 • Front and end matter